ResearchComputing/Documentation/docs/petalibrary/data_transfer.md

 ./data_transfer/gdrive.md

 ```
-* Specific documentation on using `rclone` to transfer data from Google Drive to PetaLibrary.
+* Specific documentation on using `Rclone` to transfer data from Google Drive to PetaLibrary.

 ```{toctree}
 :maxdepth: 1